-The Recognition Programs unit manages the Department's major recognition programs for schools and students nationwide.
-The U.S. Presidential Scholars Program, National Blue Ribbon Schools Program, President's Education Awards Program and U.S. Department of Education Green Ribbon Schools Program recognize and honor schools and students for excellence and achievement.
-This unit also plays a key role in working with organizations such as the National Association of Elementary School Principals, National Association of Secondary School Principals, the National Middle School Association, and the Council of Chief State School Officers' National Teacher of the Year Program.
+The Recognition Programs unit manages the Department's major recognition programs for schools, students, and classified school employees nationwide.
+The U.S. Presidential Scholars Program, National Blue Ribbon Schools Program, President's Education Awards Program, U.S. Department of Education Green Ribbon Schools Program, and Recognizing Inspiring School Employees Award Program recognize and honor schools and students for excellence and achievement and classified school employees who provide exemplary service to students, colleagues, and communities.
+This unit also works closely with partner organizations such as the National Association of Elementary School Principals, National Association of Secondary School Principals, and the Council of Chief State School Officers.

 The United States Presidential Scholars Program recognizes and honors some of our Nation's most distinguished graduating high school seniors for their academic excellence, leadership and community services, including students who demonstrate exceptional talent in the visual, creative and performing arts.
 The U.S. Presidential Scholars Program was established by Executive Order of the President in 1964.
 Each year, the Program honors up to 141 students as U.S. Presidential Scholars, one of the Nation's highest honors for high school students.
 The Scholars represent excellence in education and the promise of greatness in young people.
 In recognizing the U.S. Presidential Scholars, the President of the United States symbolically honors all graduating high school seniors of high potential.
 Program Contact: Simone Olson, Executive Director, (202) 401-0961 or email@example.com.